aaronps/elm-ext-package/README.md

 Copying aaronps/elm-arraylist version 1.0.0 to packages
 ```

-Now you can work with the external modules.
+Now you can work with the external modules, just use them like
+they were standard ones (`import Some.Module`).

 ### Downloading standard packages